AndrewMarkUK/F3_OOP/README.md

 # F3-OOP

-This is to run XAMPP Environment.
+This is to run Windows XAMPP Environment.

 Create a host on your local machine (machinecompare.test) and set up a virtual host, for example: